GuiDevloper/nullstack-view-counter/README.md

 - In **server.ts** all `get` requests are intercepted and cached for 3s (enough for worker) - Comment line 11 for the initial request double-run again.

+- In **src/ViewCount.tsx** the logic happens.
+A server variable stores the count - Without the above caching, the initial goes wrong, pressing `Sync with server` shows how the server got hit twice.

 ## How to run this project

 1. Install the dependencies: `npm install`